craftcms/docs/docs/3.x/extend/element-exporter-types.md

 The data included in these files is determined by the selected **exporter type**.
 Craft comes with two exporter types out of the box:

 1. **Raw Data (fastest)**: a simple dump of the raw element query results
-2. **Expanded**: a more fleshed-out export that includes data for all custom fields (including Matrix and relational fields)
+2. **Expanded**: a more fleshed-out export that includes data for all custom fields, including Matrix and relational fields

 ## Creating Custom Exporter Types